Chris Nelson (baseball): New York Yankees

-On May 1, Nelson was traded to the New York Yankees.
-On May 15, he was designated for assignment to make room on the roster for David Adams.
+On May 1, 2013, Nelson was traded to the New York Yankees.
+In 10 appearances for the Yankees, he went 8-for-36 (.222) with two RBI and one walks.
+On May 15, Nelson was designated for assignment to make room on the roster for David Adams.

 Los Angeles Angels of Anaheim

 On May 18, 2013, Nelson was claimed off waivers by the Los Angeles Angels of Anaheim.
-He was designated for assignment on June 10, 2013, and accepted an assignment to the Triple-A Salt Lake Bees on June 13.
+He was designated for assignment on June 10, and accepted an assignment to the Triple-A Salt Lake Bees on June 13.
 Following the trade of Alberto Callaspo on July 31, Nelson's contract was selected from Salt Lake.
-On August 15, he hit his first career grand slam against Yankees reliever Boone Logan.
-After the season, Nelson was non-tendered by the Angels, making him a free agent.
+On August 15, he hit his first career grand slam against New York Yankees reliever Boone Logan.
+Nelson made 33 appearances for Los Angeles, slashing .220/.277/.349 with three home runs, 18 RBI, and two stolen bases.
+On December 2, Nelson was non-tendered by the Angels, making him a free agent.

 Cincinnati Reds

-On January 28, 2014, Nelson signed a minor league deal with the Cincinnati Reds.
-On June 16, 2014, Nelson was released by the Reds.
+On January 28, 2014, Nelson signed a minor league contract with the Cincinnati Reds.
+In 63 appearances for the Triple-A Louisville Bats, batting .274/.330/.363 with four home runs and 38 RBI.
+On June 16, Nelson was released by the Reds organization.

 San Diego Padres

-On June 19, 2014, Nelson signed a minor league deal with the San Diego Padres.
-On July 18, 2014, Nelson was called up from Triple-A El Paso and made his Padres debut against the New York Mets, going 2–4 with 2 RBI.
-He was designated for assignment on September 2, 2014.
-Nelson elected free agency in October 2014.
+On June 19, 2014, Nelson signed a minor league contract with the San Diego Padres organization.
+On July 18, Nelson was recalled from the Triple-A El Paso Chihuahuas, and made his Padres debut against the New York Mets, going 2-for-4 with two RBI.
+Nelson was designated for assignment on September 2.
+Nelson elected free agency on October 6.

 Philadelphia Phillies

-Nelson signed a minor league deal with the Philadelphia Phillies on November 25, 2014.
+Nelson signed a minor league contract with the Philadelphia Phillies on November 25, 2014.
+He made 16 appearances for the Triple-A Lehigh Valley IronPigs in 2015, batting .278/.328/.352 with five RBI and one stolen base.

 Milwaukee Brewers

-Nelson signed a minor league deal with the Milwaukee Brewers on May 9, 2015.
-And he was released on June 17, 2015.
+Nelson signed a minor league contract with the Milwaukee Brewers on May 9, 2015.
+He played in 29 games for the Triple-A Colorado Springs Sky Sox, batting .143/.200/.243 with one home run, 10 RBI, and one stolen base.
+Nelson was released by the Brewers organization on June 17.

 Washington Nationals

-Nelson signed a minor league deal with the Washington Nationals on June 21, 2015.
-He was released by the Washington Nationals on July 25, 2015.
+Nelson signed a minor league contract with the Washington Nationals on June 21, 2015.
+In 28 appearances for the Triple-A Syracuse Chiefs, he slashed .277/.337/.479 with three home runs, 14 RBI, and one stolen base.
+Nelson was released by the Nationals organization on July 25.